Burgestrand/em-throttled_queue/README.markdown

 # EM-Throttled_Queue is a throttled queue (surprise, surprise!)
-`EM::ThrottledQueue` is just like an [EM::Queue](http://rdoc.info/github/eventmachine/eventmachine/master/EventMachine/Queue), but will pop items off itself at a pace specified by you!
+{EventMachine::ThrottledQueue} is just like an [EM::Queue](http://rdoc.info/github/eventmachine/eventmachine/master/EventMachine/Queue), but will pop items off itself at a pace specified by you!

 Example
 -------